healthchecks/healthchecks/templates/docs/projects_teams.md

 Team Members can not:

-* invite new members into the project
+* invite new members to the project
 * change project's owner
 * manage project owner's billing settings
 * remove the project